ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Motivation

 While some errors were relatively easy to diagnose when symptoms were visible (e.g., a missing filter or an incomplete action), other cases were more ambiguous.
 Diagnosing became harder when tasks involved subjective goals, when site-specific glitches obscured the cause of agent failure, or when the agent took unexpected actions (S1-P2: \textit{``I don't think this agent actually did anything related to this filter... it just picked one of the random ones that I never specified.''}, S1-P5: \textit{``maybe the search box where it [the agent] seems to have clicked and nothing happened... it could be a website glitch, but hard to say.''}, and S1-P6: \textit{``I don't know how it comes to this selection.
 I didn't see it [an article] even on the web page.''}).

-\textbf{User guidance to the agent.} We observed that the participants used a combination of different strategies to provide guidance when the agent made mistakes, which can be summarized into five categories: (1) {Improve the specificity of instructions.} A common strategy was to add details to the workflow and specify each expected agent action (S1-P1, S1-P2, S1-P5).
-(2) {Decompose instruction into clear steps.} To ensure reliable execution, participants translated complex goals into explicit and clear steps for the agent to follow (S1-P2, S1-P6).
-(3) {Add action verification for self-reflection.} Participants highlighted building guardrails that confirm each critical action and branch when something goes wrong, so mistakes do not silently cascade across steps (S1-P1, S1-P3).
-(4) {Provide action candidates for agent reference.} Participants focused on reducing ambiguity by surfacing explicit action options the agent can choose from, such as available UI operations and their effects (S1-P4, S1-P6).
-(5) {Include tips to handle webpage changes or common issues.} To keep agent workflows resilient against varying webpage changes or recurring agent issues, participants embedded generic troubleshooting cues in the workflow (S1-P1, S1-P4).
+\textbf{User guidance to the agent.} When the agent made mistakes, we observed that the participants used a combination of different strategies to provide guidance, which can be summarized into five categories: (1) Improve the specificity of instructions.
+A common strategy was to add details to the workflow and specify each expected agent action (S1-P1, S1-P2, S1-P5).
+(2) Decompose instructions into clear steps.
+To ensure reliable execution, participants translated complex instructions into explicit and clear steps for the agent to follow (S1-P2, S1-P6).
+(3) Add action verification for self-reflection.
+Participants highlighted building guardrails that confirm each critical action before proceeding, and branching to take alternative actions when something goes wrong so mistakes do not silently cascade (S1-P1, S1-P3).
+(4) Provide action candidates for agent reference.
+Participants focused on reducing ambiguity by surfacing explicit action options the agent can choose from, such as available UI operations and their effects (S1-P4, S1-P6).
+(5) Include tips to handle webpage changes or common issues.
+To keep agent workflows resilient against varying webpage changes or recurring agent issues, participants embedded generic troubleshooting cues in the workflow (S1-P1, S1-P4).

 Most participants focused on adding instruction details and clarifying required steps to reduce ambiguity.
-However, they expressed uncertainty regarding what level of specificity in the instruction was good for the agent to process and follow effectively (S1-P1, S1-P5).
+However, they expressed uncertainty regarding what level of specificity in the instruction was good for the agent to effectively process and follow (S1-P1, S1-P5).
 In addition, they mentioned that improving the specificity and clarity of instructions can be time-consuming, so they may perform the tasks manually instead (S1-P2: \textit{``I'd hope the AI could generate a prompt like this, and then it can do the task.
 Cuz I don't really want to spend a lot of time on writing up this prompt since I would have already been able to do that myself.''}).
-The time taken to provide guidance is summarized in Table~\ref{tab:formative_participants_demographics}.
+The time taken for participants to provide guidance is summarized in Table~\ref{tab:formative_participants_demographics}.